Violet (musical): Productions

 Violet was developed at the Eugene O'Neill Theater Center's National Music Theater Conference in 1994.
 It premiered Off-Broadway at Playwrights Horizons on March 11, 1997, and closed on April 6, 1997.
 Directed by Susan H. Schulman with choreography by Kathleen Marshall, the cast featured Lauren Ward as Violet, Michael McElroy as Flick and Michael Park as Monty.
 Other cast members included Michael Medeiros, Stephen Lee Anderson, Amanda Posner and Robert Westenberg.
-It won the Drama Critics' Circle Award and Lucille Lortel Award as Best Musical.
+It won the Drama Critics' Circle Award and Lucille Lortel Award as Outstanding Musical.
 In January 2003, a reunion concert was held at Playwrights Horizons, at which members of the original cast performed.

 The Encores!
 Off-Center Series held a one-night production at the New York City Center on July 17, 2013.
 Sutton Foster played Violet with Joshua Henry as Flick.
 Other cast members included Van Hughes, Austin Lesch, Anastacia McCleskey, Keala Settle, Christopher Sieber, Emerson Steele, Chris Sullivan, Rema Webb, and Paul Whitty.

 Violet began previews on Broadway at the American Airlines Theatre on March 28, 2014, officially opening on April 20, 2014, with Sutton Foster starring as "Violet".
-The production was directed by Leigh Silverman, with musical direction by Micheal Rafter, choreography by Jeffrey Page, sets by David Zinn, costumes by Clint Ramos and lights by Mark Barton.
+The production was directed by Leigh Silverman, with musical direction by Michael Rafter, choreography by Jeffrey Page, sets by David Zinn, costumes by Clint Ramos and lights by Mark Barton.
 The musical had been revised and was played in one act, as was done at the Encores!
 July 2013 staged concert.
 The musical closed on August 10, 2014.

 The UK premiere opened January 14th, 2019 at the Off-West End Charing Cross Theatre, with Kaisa Hammarlund as Violet.
 The production closed 6th April 2019.